 Discover Other Ways Of Ministry

-It’s possible that older students would need to work in the evenings or study more hours.
-If they are unavailable for the student ministry program hours, there may be another time slot that could work for connecting.
+It’s possible that older students will need to work in the evenings or study more hours.
+If they are unavailable for the student ministry program hours, consider finding another time slot that could work for connecting.
+Breakfast before school once a week with older students may be a good place to begin.
 Keep them connected on Sunday mornings.
-I’ve heard of many successful small group times slots for students in the ministry and this can be led by someone other than the student ministry leader.
-Breakfast before school once a week with older students may be a good place to begin.
+I’ve heard of many successful small group times slots for students in the ministry, often led by someone other than the student ministry leader.

 They’re Still Yours

-Don’t give up on older students, they are still in your fold.
-Send them cards.
+Don’t give up on older students; keep them in your fold.
+Send cards.
 Keep them on the prayer list.
 Keep them in the loop.
 Talk with them.
 Cheer them on.
 Be their church and their pastor.
-Love your students even if they do get a job and have to work on Wednesday nights during youth group!
+Love your students even if they get a job and have to work on Wednesday nights during youth group.

 Rites of Passage

 When a student knows what to expect, they have a better shot at staying connected.
-Developing some rites of passage as they get older in the student ministry may help them feel a sense of stronger connection and belonging.
+Developing rites of passage in the student ministry as they get older may help them feel a sense of stronger connection and belonging.

 Make A Big Deal Of Graduation

-Begin to make a big deal of graduation and other markers.
-Even if you only have one senior make some great plans and go to great lengths to encourage them with a recognition, lunch, a party, scholarship, pictures, etc.
+Make a big deal of graduation and other markers.
+Even if you have only one senior, make plans and go to great lengths to encourage them with recognition, lunch, a party, scholarship, pictures, etc.

 Disengagement Isn’t All Bad

-As students age, we want to cheer them on in their development as young adults.
+We want to cheer older students on in their development as young adults.
 Taking on responsibility is good for them.
-It’s good practice to live a faithful life of a Christian and be in the workplace, on sports teams or at play practice.
+It’s good practice to live a faithful life of a Christian in the workplace, on sports teams or at play practice.
 In your teaching and leading, include practical steps and discipleship training that help younger students make great faith decisions as they grow older.
 Disengagement from some youth programs doesn’t mean disengagement from faith.
-Continue to invite them to participate, work to create roles in and through the church in other ways.
+Continue to invite students to participate, and work to create roles in and through the church.

-It’s easy to get upset when a student who is a leader all of sudden has sports practice and will be missing from your regular meeting time for the next four months.
-Respond, don’t react.
+It’s easy to get upset when a student leader has sports practice and will be missing from your regular meeting time for the next four months.
+Respond instead of reacting.
 Let them know you’ll miss them.
-Ask them if they mind being kept in the loop about things?
-Let them know they can come straight from practice and no one will mind.
-Have them tell you a solid date they will be back.
+Ask them if they mind being kept in the loop about things.
+Let them know that no one will mind if they come straight from practice.
+Have them tell you a solid return date.
 Keep the door wide open.

-The temptation for small church student ministries is to add in younger grades to increase the numbers.
-This will make it even more difficult for the older students to stick with it.
-Keep a firm handle on the grades of student ministry.
-If you really need to build your student ministry, step back, start with kids (this is a long-term investment for sure) and don’t call it the student ministry.
-Give it another name and eventually promote children to the student ministry.
+Don’t give into the temptation to add in younger grades to increase the numbers.
+This will make it more difficult for older students to stick with it.
+Keep a firm handle on the grades included in student ministry.
+If you really need to build your student ministry, consider stepping back and making a long-term investment by creating a kids ministry with a different name, and eventually promoting them into the student ministry.